 Notification, Review and Acceptance of the Award

-Office of Research Services (ORS) is the point of entry for all incoming awards and will negotiate the terms of the award as needed.
-Once a grant has been awarded and ORS has negotiated the terms and conditions of the award with the sponsor, the PI/PD, in conjunction with both departmental and grant administrators, is responsible for managing the award.
-This management must follow the rules and regulations set forth in federal guidance as well as institutional policies and procedures published by Georgetown University.
+- Office of Research Services (ORS) is the point of entry for all incoming awards and will negotiate the terms and conditions of the award as needed on behalf of the university.
+Once the agreement has been negotiated ORS proceeds with the set up in GMS.
+The Principal Investigator with the support of the Grant Manager is responsible for managing the award.
+Both must follow the rules and regulations set forth in federal guidance as well as institutional policies and procedures published by Georgetown University.

 Advance Accounts may be appropriate in situations where the PI wants to begin work on the project while the terms of the award are in negotiation.
 Any charges incurred are the department’s responsibility if agreement on acceptable terms cannot be reached.
 It is possible to request authorization for pre-award spending on grants and cooperative agreements with most federal agencies and to charge award-related expenses up to 90 days prior to the award start date.

 Establishing an account “at risk” account allows charges to be tracked properly, prevents the accumulation of charges in unrelated “holding” accounts while waiting for official sponsor authorization, and reduces the likelihood of late cost transfers.
 All “at risk” accounts should be monitored with special care.